What is the Grow Your Business Online program?

 - Cyber Security software or certifications

-- Hardware and accompanying software up to 20% of total grant amount
+- 20% of the cost of Hardware and accompanying software up to 20% of the grant total.

-- Note: plan cannot be strictly search optimization, it needs to be tied to overall e-commerce implementation plan, and not a standalone item.
+- Note: Your grant cannot be used solely for digital marketing and/or social media advertising; such uses must be tied to an overall e-commerce implementation plan and not a standalone item

 - Costs related to the installation of an e-commerce platform (including subscription fees/costs